NordicWayInterchange/interchange/deliveryChanges.md

 Previously, an SP could register a Capability, and just publish on the special publishing queue, onramp.
 The onramp endpoint is now gone, replaced by separate endpoints for a concept called Delivery.

+We have had the concept of Deliveries for a couple of releases, but they have been hardcoded to the onramp endpoint.
+This hardcoding is now about to be removed, giving random UUID-named endpoints.

+If you have registered Deliveries already, all you have to do is to look up your deliveries (see below for API details), and find your updated publish endpoint.

 ## Delivery

 Deliveries are loosely connected to Capabilities, with a selector representing the mapping.